ErebDuin/linkChat-backend/HELP.md

 # Read Me First

-The following was discovered as part of building this project:
+19May2025 - Created Dependencies, Packages, and initialized application properties

-* The original package name 'com.example.auth-server' is invalid and this project uses 'com.example.auth_server' instead.
+* The original package name 'linkchat-back.demo' is invalid and this project uses 'linkchat_back.demo' instead.

 # Getting Started